- GW Home

 As Vice President of the nonprofit Teaching, Learning, and Technology Group (1998-2010), he consulted with hundreds of colleges and universities around the world while continuing to direct the Flashlight Program.

 Dr. Ehrmann has co-authored several books, including Ivory Towers, Silicon Basements: Learner-Centered Computing in Postsecondary Education and Learning to Design, Designing to Learn: Using Technology to Transform the Curriculum.
-He has written many influential articles, including "Implementing the Seven Principles: Technology as Lever," (with Arthur Chickering) and "Asking the Right Questions: What Research Tells us about Technology and Higher Learning.”
-And he has co-authored some notable program evaluations, including two studies of efforts to propagate innovations across higher education.
+He has written many influential articles, including "Implementing the Seven Principles: Technology as Lever," and "Asking the Right Questions: What Research Tells us about Technology and Higher Learning.”
+Dr. Ehrmann has also co-authored several notable program evaluations, including two studies of efforts to propagate innovations across higher education.

 Steve Ehrmann has a Ph.D. in Management and Higher Education from MIT where his dissertation analyzed several decades of the history of the MIT Department of Civil Engineering in search of lessons about how academic departments adapt to changing external conditions.
 He also received two bachelor’s of science degrees from MIT, in Aeronautical and Astronautical Engineering and in Urban Studies.